jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Brainstorm

-< By the way, argument in, out and thru notatioin doesn’t cover the in, out, though notation in procedure definitions.
+< By the way, argument in, out and thru notation doesn’t cover the in, out, though notation in procedure definitions.
 If I will even create that >

 #### Summary of Old Subdivision